 Fear and more specifically, anxiety can do quite a number on some individuals.
 We have previously discussed anxiety and how it relates to the dental office in the blogs “Relaxation Techniques for the Anxious Dental Patient “posted on November 11th, 2013 and “Fear and the Dental Office” posted on December 4th, 2011.

-In the next series of blogs we will look at the role that Nitrous Oxide aka Laughing Gas plays in reducing fear and anxiety.
+In the next series of blogs we will look at the role that Nitrous Oxide aka Laughing Gas, or sleep dentistry in Brampton, plays in reducing fear and anxiety.

 A: N2O is a colorless gas which has a pleasant taste and odor.
 It is used in dentistry to relax people and ‘take the edge off’ so that they can have the dental procedure done.
 It is rarely used alone.
 We usually combine it with local anaesthetic to reduce the patient’s perception of pain.

 A: A small nose piece is placed over the patient’s nose.
 The patient is instructed to breathe out of their nose only…if they breathe through their mouth, the N2O will not work.

 There are two tanks (cylinders) one contains pure oxygen and the other just the nitrous.
 The patient starts out by breathing 100 % oxygen.
 In slow increments, nitrous is added to the mixture until the patient feels comfortable.
 This is usually a 50-50 combination of the two gases.

 The desired effect comes pretty quickly…usually in less than five minutes.
 N2O does not put you to sleep…the patient can still respond to the dentist.